Anomalous phase ordering of a quenched ferromagnetic superfluid: Introduction

 In this work we study the easy-plane ferromagnetic ordering of a homogeneous quasi-2D spin-1 condensate after all vortices have annihilated.
 Remarkably, we find that the annihilation of vortices does not take the system to the equilibrium state.
 Instead, a nonequilibrium background of spin waves remain at the Berezinskii-Kosterlitz-Thouless (BKT) temperature, an order of magnitude hotter than the eventual equilibrium temperature.
-The coarsening then continues via a spin wave cascade that transports energy from low to high wavevectors.
-As the transverse spin waves do not interact, this turbulent cascade arises from their dynamic coupling to interacting axial spin degrees of freedom, and presents a novel cascade relevant to the emerging area of spin turbulence (e.g.~see \cite{Fujimoto2012a,Fujimoto2014a,fujimoto2016,Simula2015a,kang2017}).
+The coarsening then continues via spin wave energy transport from low to high wavevectors that displays features of a novel turbulent cascade, relevant to the emerging area of spin turbulence (e.g.~see \cite{Fujimoto2012a,Fujimoto2014a,fujimoto2016,Simula2015a,kang2017}).
+As the transverse spin waves do not interact, their dynamics arises from a dynamic coupling to interacting axial spin degrees of freedom.
 Order parameter correlations show dynamic scale invariance during the spin wave coarsening, with a length scale that grows as $t^{1/3}$.
 This scaling is distinct from that during the vortex driven coarsening, showing that there are two renormalisation group fixed points affecting the phase ordering of this system.
 Strongly coupling the system to a reservoir of energy and particles destroys the second scaling regime, allowing the system to thermalise following the annihilation of vortices.
-Our results give new insights into the phase ordering dynamics of isolated systems and provide a profitable connection between phase ordering and wave turbulence.
+Our results give new insights into the phase ordering dynamics of isolated systems and provide a potential profitable connection between phase ordering and wave turbulence.